bibleexchange/courses/book-of-romans/001_doctrinal/703_pauls-captivity-to-the-law-of-sin.md

 ** *In the light of Perfect Holiness, sin becomes "exceedingly sinful"*.

-## Paul’s Captivity to the Law of Sin  (vs. 14-25)
+## Paul&apos;s Captivity to the Law of Sin  (vs. 14-25)

-In Romans 7:14-25, Paul brings us to the root of the struggle; the cause of our constant defeat by sin is our own flesh, the “body of this death” (verse 24).
+In Romans 7:14-25, Paul brings us to the root of the struggle; the cause of our constant defeat by sin is our own flesh, the &quot;body of this death&quot; (verse 24).

 Every believer is privileged, enabled and obligated to live a holy life.
 For those resting in the law for justification and sanctification, it is necessary to convince them of their error.
 The law is insufficient for for these but grace through Jesus Christ is sufficient.
 A believing Jew is discharged from his obligations to the ceremonial rituals of the law, and is at liberty to come under the Gospel of God through Jesus Christ our Lord and Savior, Romans 7:1-4.